LOADING ...

 was playing the soundtrack of my exodus from New

-Elvis was caught in a trap, the Beatles were coming
+was caught in a trap, the Beatles were coming together

-Sly was having a hot time in the and
+Sly was having a hot in the summertime and

 Paul Simon was in a clear ring a boxer

-that long hot summer the showbiz bug bit me
+that long hot when the showbiz bug bit me

 for the time

-More about this later but the fact was that
+about this later but the simple fact was that

-jobs in my chosen profession had become scare that fall
+jobs in my newly chosen profession had become scare that

-In one of the musical places on earth
+In one of the most musical on earth

 The only i could find was playing drums,

-Something I hadn't done I was in the St, Catherine's school
+Something I hadn't done since I was in the St, school

 marching band, I was 12

-It did not take that club manager long to out that he had
+It did not that club manager long to figure out that he had

 was